-- Has coached three NCAA Division II national champions in the last two seasons.
+- Has coached three NCAA Division II national champions at Ashland.

-- Has led the Eagles to national finishes of 14th, 16th, 14th, sixth and fifth in five seasons at the helm.
+- Led the Eagles to national finishes of 14th, 16th, 14th, sixth and fifth in his first five seasons at the helm.

-Josh Hutchens is in his sixth season as AU's head wrestling coach - and has presided over one of the best two-year stretches in program history.
+Josh Hutchens is in his seven season as AU's head wrestling coach - and recently presided over one of the best two-year stretches in program history.

 In 2017-18, the Eagles placed fifth at the NCAA Division II Championships, and had, for the first time, two individual national champions in the same season - senior Luke Cramer (197) and sophomore Bret Romanzak (165).

 The 2016-17 season saw a breakthrough in a couple of ways, as Hutchens led the Eagles to a sixth-place team finish at NCAA Division II nationals, and the program had its first national champion in 21 years in 133-pound senior Michael Labry.